Liaoqitian/Exam-Generation/questions/python/Fa19-Q14-3-FB/README.md

 width="800" height="400"/>

 ## Notes
-The input is provided and the student is asked to give the corresponding output.
-This is relatively easier than if the information given is swapped.
+The output is provided and the student is asked to give the corresponding input.
+This is relatively harder than if the information given is swapped.

 ## Structure
 > Names of directories and files (except for png files) a required to remain the same for PL to read